Priskip/purgatory/README.txt

 -- New spells, perks, and items.
 -- New quests and secrets to find.

+Installing Instructions:
+-- Download the zip file
+-- Extract it to "C:\Program Files (x86)\Steam\steamapps\common\Noita\mods"
+-- Rename folder to just "purgatory"
+-- If init.lua is in the position "C:\Program Files (x86)\Steam\steamapps\common\Noita\mods\purgatory\init.lua", then you are good to go!

 Thank you's for everyone who helped with this mod.
 Strophox    - "World Eater" and "Spark Bolt with Trigger and Expiration Trigger" sprites